riceissa/issarice.com/wiki/is-effective-altruism-new.md

 # Conclusion

-- suggest people to look more into history of philanthropy and so forth (e.g. look at GiveWell's work)
+-   Suggest people to look more into history of philanthropy and so forth (e.g. look at GiveWell's work)
+-   Claims of newness are inherently strong, because they say something about everything that happened before some point in time.
+Humility requires one to explain where and how one searched before concluding that something is new.

 [ben post]:         http://www.benkuhn.net/ea-critique#non-obviousness "Ben Kuhn.
 “A critique of effective altruism” § Non-obviousness.
 December 2013."
 [cause selection]:  http://blog.givewell.org/2012/05/02/strategic-cause-selection/ "Holden Karnofsky.
 “Strategic Cause Selection”.
 May 2, 2012.
 GiveWell."